aSmallChild/supply-demand/_notes.md

     - pruning would be a good addition to not track cargo that goes down dead ends
     - dead ends include force unloads, transfers to nowhere, and routes that terminate at an intermediary
     - may need some singly linked lists from origins to destinations to help with pruning
+- [x] allow valuables to be tracked
+- [ ] only process shared orders once

 # Notes & Ideas